-- 1. Stock rotation shall be based on the "first in-first out" principle. - 2.
-Sterile storage areas shall maintain a temperature (75°F) and a relative humidity of 70%.
-Ventilation shall be 10air changes per hour and shall follow clean to dirty flow. - 3.
-The interior of the dust cover shall not be considered sterile. - 4.
-Indefinitely dated items shall be labeled with the date of sterilization and state "contents sterile unless package is damaged."
-Packages that are wet,

-- dropped on the floor, compressed, or torn shall be rejected. - 5.
-The lot number or control number and expiration statement shall be visible through the package or another tag shall be placed on the outside. - 6.
+- 1. Sterile storage areas shall maintain a temperature of no more than 75°F and a relative humidity of no more than 70%.
+Ventilation shall be 10 air changes per hour and shall follow clean to dirty flow. - 2.
+The interior of the dust cover shall not be considered sterile. - 3.
+Packages that are wet, dropped on the floor, compressed or torn shall be rejected. - 4.
+The lot number or control number and expiration statement shall be visible through the package or another tag shall be placed on the outside. - 5.
 Containers for sterilization systems shall be scientifically proven suitable for the specific sterilization cycle used; the container system shall be verified as the correct one for the cycle.
-(Manufacturer's instructions shall be followed.) - 7.
-Double-wrapped shall mean the end results of the wrapping technique will yield an envelope within an envelope. - 8.
-The date of sterilization and load control number shall be placed on each sterilized pack. - P. Flash (autoclaving) shall be restricted to unplanned or emergency situations.
+(Manufacturer's instructions shall be followed.) - 6.
+Double-wrapped shall mean the end results of the wrapping technique will yield a two-ply covering. - 7.
+The date of sterilization and load control number shall be placed on each sterilized pack.

+- O. Immediate use or "flash" (autoclaving) shall be restricted to unplanned or emergency situations.
 Flash sterilization shall never be used as a convenience to compensate for inadequate inventories of instruments or implantables.
-Flash sterilization of implantables shall be restricted to the direct circumstances. - Q. Items which are to be flash sterilized shall be cleaned and decontaminated before the sterilization process. - R. Traffic areas in which flash sterilization is carried out shall be restricted to authorized personnel wearing surgical attire consisting of surgical scrubs, shoe covers, masks, and hair covers.
-The sterilizer shall not be located adjacent to any potential sources of contamination such as scrub sinks, clinical sinks or hoppers, wash sinks, linen or trash disposal areas.
+Flash sterilization of implantables shall be restricted to the direct circumstances. - P. Items which are to be immediate use flash sterilized shall be cleaned and decontaminated before the sterilization process. - Q. Traffic areas in which immediate use or flash sterilization is carried out shall be restricted to authorized personnel wearing surgical attire consisting of surgical scrubs, shoe covers, masks and hair covers.
+The sterilizer shall not be located adjacent to any potential sources of contamination such as scrub sinks, clinical sinks or hoppers, wash sinks, linen or trash disposal areas. - R. For immediate use or flash sterilization, minimal time at effective temperature shall conform to the following:

-AUTOCLAVE LOAD MINIMAL TIME AT TEMPERATURE Gravity Nonporous (Simple Metal Instruments) 3 minutes at 132EC (270EF) Gravity Porous (Towels, Rubber, Plastic) Nonporous Mix 10 minutes at 132EC (270EF) Gravity Nonporous with Lumens, Deep Grooves, Sliding Parts 10 minutes at 132EC (270EF) Gravity/Prevacuum Complex Devices, Air-powered Drills Per Manufacturer=s Instructions Prevacuum Nonporous 3 minutes at 132EC (270EF) Prevacuum Porous/Nonporous 4 minutes at 132EC (270EF)
+AUTOCLAVE LOAD MINIMAL TIME AT TEMPERATURE Gravity Nonporous (Simple Metal Instruments) 3 minutes at 132EC (270EF) Gravity Porous (Towels, Rubber, Plastic) Nonporous Mix 10 minutes at 132EC (270EF) Gravity Nonporous with Lumens, Deep Grooves, Sliding Parts 10 minutes at 132EC (270EF) Gravity/Prevacuum Complex Devices, Air-powered Drills Per Manufacturer's Instructions Prevacuum Nonporous 3 minutes at 132EC (270EF) Prevacuum Porous/Nonporous 4 minutes at 132EC (270EF)

-- S. For flash sterilization, minimal time at effective temperature shall conform to the following: - T. Items that previously have been packaged, sterilized, and issued, but not used may be returned to the sterile storage area if the integrity of the packaging has not been compromised and there is no evidence of contamination; such items may be dispensed when needed.
+S. Items that previously have been packaged, sterilized, and issued, but not used may be returned to the sterile storage area if the integrity of the packaging has not been compromised and there is no evidence of contamination; such items may be dispensed when needed.

-Items that previously have been packaged, sterilized and issued to the patient care units or other areas where the environment is not controlled shall be discarded if they are single use items, or unwrapped, and reprocessed through decontamination if they are reusable.
+Items that previously have been packaged, sterilized and issued to the patient care units or other areas where the environment is not controlled shall be discarded if they are single use items, or unwrapped and reprocessed through decontamination if they are reusable.

-- U. Sterile materials must be stored 8 to 10 inches from the floor and at least 18 inches from the ceiling and at least two inches from outside walls.
-Items shall be positioned so that packages are not crushed, bent, compressed, or punctured and sterility is not compromised. - V. All sterilization techniques other than steam (plasma, ethylene oxide, chemical, etc.) shall follow the manufacturer's directions and meet all state and federal regulations.
+- T. Sterile materials shall be stored eight to ten inches from the floor and at least 18 inches from the ceiling and at least two inches from outside walls.
+Items shall be positioned so that packages are not crushed, bent, compressed, or punctured and sterility is not compromised. - U. All sterilization techniques other than steam (plasma, ethylene oxide, chemical, etc.) shall follow the manufacturer's directions and meet all state and federal regulations.